thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-docker-hosting-web-apps-in-docker.md

 <properties
-   pageTitle="Déployer un conteneur Linux Docker ASP.NET Core sur un hôte Docker distant | Microsoft Azure" description="Découvrez comment utiliser Visual Studio Tools pour Docker pour déployer une application web ASP.NET Core dans un conteneur Docker fonctionnant sur une machine virtuelle hôte Azure Docker"
+   pageTitle="Deploy an ASP.NET Core Linux Docker container to a remote Docker host | Microsoft Azure" description="Learn how to use Visual Studio Tools for Docker to deploy an ASP.NET Core web app to a Docker container running on an Azure Docker Host Linux VM"
    services="azure-container-service"
    documentationCenter=".net"
    authors="mlearned"